mhanki/Clean-React/.github/ISSUE_TEMPLATE/other_concerns.md

 ---
 name: Other concerns
-about: Use this template for other concerns.
+about: ''
-title: ''
+title: Other concerns
-labels:
+labels: ''
+assignees: ''
 ---

-**Other concerns**
+If you have any general questions, please add them to the repository's [discussion tab](https://github.com/mhanki/Clean-React/discussions).